 Adding Gelatin to a No-Bake Cheesecake

-Add the gelatin to the cheesecake mixture once the cream cheese, powdered sugar, and Biscoff have been combined, and before folding in the whipped cream.
-Then continue the recipe as normal
+Add the gelatin to the cheesecake mixture right after mixing in the cream cheese, powdered sugar, and Biscoff, and before folding in the whipped cream.
+It’s a simple trick, but it makes sure your cheesecake is as dreamy and sliceable as it should be!

 This Biscoff cheesecake recipe is already golden in my opinion.
 But if you wanted to switch it up a bit, here are some ideas for you: